Sushma-A690/Python/SQL-intro.md

 A value of 1 means foreign key constraints are enforced, and a value of 0 means they are temporarily disabled.

 **SQL_SAFE_UPDATES** prevents accidental mass updates or deletes.
 It allows safe, targeted operations on specific records using a key or indexed column.
 For intentional mass updates or deletes, the operation will fail unless you temporarily set SQL_SAFE_UPDATES = 0.

+**CASCADE only works for row-level deletions, not for dropping the table structure.**